 Dementia is an all-too-common condition, and when it encroaches upon a person’s life, it changes everything.
 Suddenly, the ability to function fully is ripped from the afflicted individual, and in many cases, dementia gets compounded by depression, anxiety, and grief.
 The Alzheimer’s Association

 The shadow knows!
 Unlock hidden parts of the personality, and stop letting them undermine you and your clients!

-Clients often speak about their “darker sides,” the parts of their personality that might motivate them to ignore the
+Clients often speak about their “darker sides,” the parts of their personality that might motivate them to ignore their

 Social media as an addictive substance

-You might think social media is a necessary “evil,” and to a large degree, it’
+You might think social media is a necessary “evil,” and to a large degree, it’s

 We won’t be talking about the pros and cons of a counseling career today but pay attention to the right program choice that can open your door to the professional counseling world.